mathieu-benoit/dot-net-on-azure-function-app/README.md

 # Alternatives and potantial further considerations

+- Improvements
     - Instead of allowing 'anonymous' request you could/should setup another AuthorizationLevel, for security reason, and then [retrieve by ARM Template the key](https://stackoverflow.com/questions/43253453/get-function-host-keys-of-azure-function-in-powershell/44117841#44117841) or [by REST API](https://github.com/Azure/azure-webjobs-sdk-script/wiki/Key-management-API) for your URL ping test during your CD pipeline.
+I started that by trying to call later on the pipeline the [get-function-outputs.json template](/infra/templates/get-function-outputs.json) but it's not returning the correct Function Key.
+Still need to investigate around that...
     - [Configure VSTS and Microsoft Teams](https://almvm.azurewebsites.net/labs/vsts/teams/) (or Slack or HipChat, etc.) to add more collaboration by setting up notifications once a work item is updated, a commit is done, a build or release or done, etc.
+    - Instead of just having a Production environment with its staging slot, having a QA environment with its associated staging too.
+- Alternatives
     - Instead of having a compiled .NET method/library, use static files with C#, NodeJS, etc.
-- Instead of just having a Production environment with its staging slot, having a QA environment with its associated staging too.

 # Resources